DanLeEpicMan/website/content/misc/tutorials/linear-regression.md

 Polynomial Test Score: -624851852.84
 ```

 As we can see, the polynomial model is performing terribly, achieving a score well-below 0.
+Since $R^2$ represents a ratio, anything below 0 indicates a serious misfit<a href='#footnote-d' style='text-decoration: none'><sup class='opacity-60'>d</sup></a>.

-However, there is much more to the eye about $R^2$
+However, there is much more about $R^2$
-1. It's only useful for evaluating performance on your training data, as interpreting it as a ratio between variances relies on this fact.
+1. It's mainly useful for evaluating performance on your training data, as interpreting it as a ratio between variances relies on this fact.
 Evaluating it on outside data loses this interpretation, and thus much its value.
     - The attentive reader will note that we did precisely this in the above example.
 2. It has very questionable efficacy.
 Good models can have low $R^2$, and terrible models can have high $R^2$.
-    - In fact, high $R^2$ is a good sign of overfitting.
+    - In fact, high $R^2$ ($>0.95$) is a good sign of overfitting.
 3. $R^2$ says nothing more beyond what's outlined above.
 It depends on many different things, and using it for model selection is very dubious.

 [This](https://stats.stackexchange.com/a/13317) stack exchange answer goes into much more detail.
 However, there is a reason why $R^2$ still remains a very popular metric.
-As with many statistics, it's useful and dangerous.
+As with many statistics, it's useful but dangerous.

+<p id='footnote-d' class='opacity-60'><small><b>d</b>: This is only possible if the variance of the predictions is greater than the variance of the response data.
+In other words, if our predictions create more variability than exists.</small></p>

 ## Mean Squared Error

 The mean squared error is the amount of squared error we can expect in a typical prediction.
-It is given by<a href='#footnote-c' style='text-decoration: none'><sup class='opacity-60'>c</sup></a>
+It is given by<a href='#footnote-e' style='text-decoration: none'><sup class='opacity-60'>e</sup></a>
 $$
     \mathrm{MSE} = \frac{||E||^2}{n}
 $$